-Yet, creator marketing does not involve only celebrities, but users on social media that create original and unique content that stands out in a certain niche industry.
-Furthermore, one of the most popular platforms for finding these creators.
+Creator marketing doesn’t involve only celebrities but users on social media that create original and unique content that stands out in a particular niche industry.
+Furthermore, Instagram is one of the most popular platforms for finding these creators.

 The Value of Creator Marketing

-But now brands allocate more of their marketing budgets to creator marketing.
-It is estimated that this industry has grown to $10 billion dollars by 2020, going up from $2 billion dollars just three years before in 2017.
+But now, brands allocate more of their marketing budgets to creator marketing.
+It is estimated that this industry will have grown to $10 billion by 2020, going up from $2 billion just three years before in 2017.

 How to Develop a Creator Marketing Strategy

 Creator marketing strategy, like any other marketing effort, takes calculated planning.
-Giving free stuff to creators and their followers is not a guarantee for success, but with a couple of tweaks and smart planning, you can get there.
+Giving free stuff to creators and their followers is not a guarantee of success, but with a couple of tweaks and smart planning, you can get there.